 Speakers

-Marcos Martinón Torres (Department of Archaeology, University of Cambridge) Small Performances: an introduction to the projec, its people, and the achievements so far.
+Marcos Martinón Torres (McDonald Institute for of Archaeological Research, University of Cambridge) Small Performances: an introduction to the project, its people, and the achievements so far.

 Caroline Archer-Parré (Centre for Printing History & Culture, BCU) From Tools to Jewells: an object biography approach to the punches.